Asymptotics of the Kantorovich Potential for the Optimal Transport with Coulomb Cost: Introduction

+Here the constant $C_u$ is simply given by $C_u := \lim_{|r| \to \infty} u(r)$.
 This conjecture is rigorously known to hold either when $N = 2$ and $\rho$ is spherically symmetric using \cite[Cor.
-3.1.1]{Pass2013}, or for an arbitrary number of particles $N$ in one space-dimension appealing to \cite{Colombo2015}, using that in both cases an explicit formula is available for the SCE system.
+3.1.1]{pass_remarks_2013} or for an arbitrary number of particles $N$ in one space-dimension appealing to \cite{colombo_multimarginal_2015}, using that in both cases explicit formula are available for the minimisers of \eqref{SCE}.
 It is also known to hold when $\rho$ is compactly supported for one well-chosen Kantorovich potential, even though in this specific case, the problem is not entirely well-posed, see \cite[Rem.
-3]{Lelotte2022} and also \Cref{rem_dual_c} below.
+3]{lelotteExternalDualCharge2024}.

-In the paper, we prove this conjecture in full generality: \begin{theorem}[Asymptotic of the Kantorovich potential] Let $\Omega \subset \R^d$ be an unbounded and connected open set, and let $\rho \in L^1(\Omega, \R_+)$ with $\int_{\R^d} \rho = N$ be such that $\rho> 0$ almost everywhere on $\Omega$.
-Let $v$ be a Kantorovich potential for \pcref{SCE_d} which is locally Lipschitz on $\Omega$.
-Then, there exists some constant $C$ such that
+In the paper, we prove this conjecture in full generality: \begin{theorem}[Asymptotics of the Kantorovich potential] Let $\Omega \subset \R^d$ be an unbounded and connected open set, and let $\rho \in L^1(\Omega, \R_+)$ with $\int_{\R^d} \rho = N$ be such that $\rho> 0$ almost everywhere on $\Omega$.
+Let $u$ be the Kantorovich potential for the problem \eqref{SCE_d_original}.
+Then

-\end{theorem} It is known \cite[Prop.
-1.15]{Santambrogio2015} that the gradients (in the \emph{Fréchet} sense) of two Kantorovich potentials coincide $\rho$ almost-everywhere.
-When those potentials are furthermore locally Lipschitz, these gradients identify with their \emph{weak} counterparts (in the \emph{Sobolev} $W^{1, \infty}_{\rm loc}$ sense; see, \emph{e.g.} \cite[Thm.
-5.8.5]{Evans2010}).
-Since $\Omega$ is connected, they must then be equal up to an additive constant on $\Omega$.
-Therefore, it is enough to prove \Cref{asym_k} for one such Kantorovich potential.
-It is moreover known that such a Kantorovich potential exists, see \Cref{lem_v} below.

-We also note that the asymptotic \eqref{asym_th} is of theoretical importance in computational quantum chemistry.
-Indeed, in the context of strongly-correlated materials, the functional defined by \pcref{SCE} has been proved useful to fashion \emph{exchange-correlation functionals} in DFT \cite{Malet2012,Malet2013,Mendl2014, Mirtschink2014}.
-From this perspective, the Kantorovich potential corresponds to the associated \emph{exchange-correlation potential} (plus the \emph{Hartree potential}).
-Now, it is well-known that those potentials shall verify some requirements, in particular having the asymptotic \eqref{asym_th} at infinity \cite{Leeuwen1994, Tozer2003}.

-\begin{remark} We will see from the proof of \Cref{asym_k} that the specific form of the pair interaction potential $w : [0, \infty] \to (0, \infty]$ between the particles does not really matter, as long as it behaves like $r^{-s}$ at infinity.
-Here, we have taken $w(r) = r^{-s}$ exactly, \emph{i.e.} the so-called \emph{Riesz potential}. \end{remark}
+for a constant $C_u$ which is negative. \end{theorem} We have thus provided a mathematically rigorous proof of the asymptotic behavior \eqref{asymp} as predicted by chemists for the Kantorovich potential.
+Furthermore, we have shown that this asymptotic behavior remains valid for all $s > 0$ and in any spatial dimension $d \geq 1$.
+In fact, our proof extends to more general interaction potentials, see Remark~\ref{rem:w} below.
+We note that the fact that $u$ has a well-defined limit $C_u$ at infinity was already known, see \cite[Lem.
+4.1]{lelotteExternalDualCharge2024} where an explicit expression of $C_u$ is also given and where it is shown to be negative.
+This result is also reproduced \textit{verbatim} in Lemma~\ref{lem:C_u} below.